codepunkt/gatsby-remark-opengraph/README.md

 ## General usage

-The plugin also exports a named function that accepts the same options as the remark plugin shown above, but function options are called with `null` instead of a markdownNode so it's a good idea to provide strings for `path` and `Text.text`.
+The plugin also exports a named function that accepts the same options as the remark plugin shown above, but function options are called with `null` instead of a markdownNode so it's a good idea to provide strings for `outputPath` and `Text.text`.

 If you're using Gatsby, you can use this in your `gatsby-node.js` to generate a generic open graph image for your site: